-9.11.
-LEGAL LIMITATIONS ON THE PRACTICE OF MEDICINE, PHARMACY, DENTISTRY, AND PODIATRIC MEDICINE engage in the professional practice of health care.
+9.12.
+LEGAL LIMITATIONS ON THE PRACTICE OF MEDICINE, PHARMACY, DENTISTRY, AND PODIATRIC MEDICINE

+It is a violation of law and contrary to the policy of LECOM for an unlicensed person to attempt to engage in the professional practice of health care.
 Students are cautioned to engage in clinical activities with patients only (1) during assigned clinical educational activities at LECOM-affiliated sites or approved elective rotation sites, and (2) during LECOM-approved health fairs, and the like, with appropriate supervision.